elbitapmoC/aexp-component-library-bp/README.md

 2. Started with Task 2:
 Building the Modal (Modal) component was foundational.

-3 **Research, Setup, and Planning**: The majority of the time was spent on this.
+3. **Research, Setup, and Planning**: The majority of the time was spent on this.

-4. Chose Vite over Next.js for its lightweight setup.
+4. Chose Vite over other options (CRA, T3, Next, etc.) for its lightweight setup.
 5. Selected tools:
 - React
 - Vitest